nokyotsu/parrots/en/5_human.md

 late 20th century, and giving them this problem to work on: that a suspect in a crime was seen one day to be walking down the street in the middle of London, and the next day was seen somewhere out in the desert in the middle of New Mexico.
-Now the 19th century detective will say, ``Well, I haven't the faintest idea.
-I mean it must be some species of magic has happened.''
+Now the 19th century detective will say, "Well, I haven't the faintest idea.
+I mean it must be some species of magic has happened."
 And he would have no idea about how to begin to solve what has happened here.
 For the 20th century detective, now he may never know whether the guy went on British Airways or United or American or where he hired his car from, or all